wlonk/arcadia/rules/making_characters.rst

 Choose two keys for your character.
 Keys are the facets of your character that exist outside and beyond the role that society expects them to fill.
-They also are how you generate passion tokens, which you will use to work magic and to change and grow.
+They also are how you generate passion tokens, which you will use to work magic.
 For options, see :ref:`Appendix: Keys`.

 Your character starts with a spell.
 This spell was your introduction to the world of magic, and having worked it, you have drawn the fairy's